Verbal Abuse and Children

 Courses in parenting are given in most cities, and many books on raising children are available.
 Sometimes it is difficult to choose between different philosophies.
 When you choose books on parenting and child raising, I believe the most essential criterion is that they foster respect for the child.
 If you give your children love and attention, are empathetic to their feelings, and are honest with them and encourage their independence, you will, in most cases, see them grow up to be loving, attentive, empathetic, honest, and independent adults.

-Sometimes peer pressure or abuse from outside the home and so forth can influence the child to act out in undesirable ways.
+Sometimes peer pressure or abuse from outside the home can influence the child to act out in undesirable ways.
 Don't be quick to blame yourself.
 You can only do your best.
 When in doubt, seek outside help through parenting classes, counselors, and/or other parents you admire.

 I believe that one of the most effective ways to impart confidence is to allow the child to meet his or her own needs as soon as the child shows an ability to do so.
 Parents can say: